robocorp/rpaframework/docs/source/libraries/desktop_clipboard/index.rst

     *** Tasks ***
     Clipping
-        Copy To Clipboard   text from Robot to clipboard
+        Copy To Clipboard   Text from Robot to clipboard
         ${var}=             Paste From Clipboard
         Clear Clipboard

 Python
 ======

-This section describes how to use the library in your own Python modules.

 .. code-block:: python
     :linenos: